-We seek to strengthen the resilience of communities, from cities here in Ontario to our neighbours across the globe.
-We do so through putting 100% of proceeds right back into the hands of those who crafted the artisanal goods we offer.
+We seek to strengthen the resilience of communities, from cities here in Ontario to our neighbors across the globe.
+We do so by putting 100% of proceeds right back into the hands of those who crafted the artisanal goods we offer.
 We also partner with businesses who support our international development campaigns through donating a portion of their sales.

 Supporting Canadians